Trip Overview

 28 May - Day 54: Free for D-briefing and rest, farewell dinner at evening.

-• 5 Nights Hotel accommodations in Kathmandu at 3 star Hotel on Bed & Breakfast plan (before and after expedition).
+• 5 Nights Hotel accommodation in Kathmandu on a bed and breakfast plan.
+(3 Nights before and 2 Nights after expedition).
 Itinerary B

-• Air Ticket: Bhadrapur/Kathmandu for member, Liaison officer and Expedition staffs as per Itinerary A.
+• Domestic Air Ticket: Bhadrapur/Kathmandu for member, Liaison officer, base camp Sirdar, guide as per Itinerary A.

-• Air Ticket: Kathmandu/Bhadrapur/Kathmandu for member, Liaison officer and Expedition staffs as per Itinerary B.
+• Domestic Air Ticket: Kathmandu/Bhadrapur/Kathmandu for member, Liaison officer, base camp Sirdar, Manager and base camp guide as per Itinerary B.

 • Transport of food supply and expedition equipments to Base Camp and back.